 Director: Wolfgang Staudte

 Directed not just at music teachers, this workshop consisting of two, two-hour courses, shows first how to analyse a piece of music (in this case Ravel’s Ma Mère l’Oye), breaking it down so that pupils can better understand and then learn to play it.
 In the second session, we teach how to tell a story through music.
 Both sessions will be accompanied by pianists.

 Ahead of Hay Festival Segovia, this event with British Council teachers involves creative tasks and activities to explore the works of English writing authors attending the festival this year.

 Moroccan journalist and writer Leïla Slimani has lived in France since her university days.
 After several years in journalism, she decided to focus on writing fiction Her first novel, Dans le jardin de l’ogre, published in 2014, explores female sexual addiction and was acclaimed by the critics.
 Her second novel, Chanson Douce, won France’s most prestigious literary prize.
 She talks to Isabel Navarro, Chief Editor of Mujer Hoy, and poet about her work, literary inspiration and influences.
 It is presented by Nicolas Kassianides, director of the Institut Français in Spain.

 7pm.
 Exhibition opening of "Miradas que hablan"

 The British Council, in partnership with the British Academy of Film and Television Arts (BAFTA), presents this programme dedicated to the promotion of the best British short films.

-Two workshops (at 12.30PM and 6PM) provide insight and understanding into how the Medici grand dukes of Florence used cultural commissions to celebrate their accomplishments and secure their dynasty’s future, leaving behind one of the most impressive cultural legacies in European history.
+This workshop provides provides insight and understanding into how the Medici grand dukes of Florence used cultural commissions to celebrate their accomplishments and secure their dynasty’s future, leaving behind one of the most impressive cultural legacies in European history.